adamchainz/pelican_novapost/content/git-history-matters.rst

 Let's quote `Django` documentation again:

-    When rewriting the commit history of a pull request, the goal is to make Django’s commit history as usable as possible
+    When rewriting the commit history of a pull request, the goal is to make `Django`'s commit history as usable as possible

 Here are main actions: